ShadeLab/PAPER_Dunivin_FEMSMicroEcol_2018/reference_sequences/tetQ_references.md

   * Only a couple of them are called tetQ in NCBI
   * They are quite different from the other sequences in the tree
   * I will leave them in during the initial analysis but will consider removing them if they appear to cause problems

+### Make nucleotide sequence file to match derep amino acids
+Now that I have reduced the total number of sequences for proteins, I need to do the same for nucleotide sequences of tetQ.
+This cannot be done using derep because this will result in a different number of sequences.
+There are a couple of options to do this (considering headings have accession number and descriptor):
+1. Download all nucleotide sequences from FunGene with the above specified cutoffs, find a way to delete all sequences that are not associated with remaining protein sequences.
+This would involve ignoring the accession number (different for protein and nucleotides) and looking only at the descriptor (the same for nucleotide and amino acid sequences).
+2. Blast remaining amino acid sequences and obtain corresponding nucleotide sequences.

+I am not sure how to accomplish either of these with .fa files.
+I will troubleshoot this before taking detailed notes.